salesforcecli/CLI-Unification-demo/README.md

 * sf whoami

 *Static commands*
-These topics are speculative and are provided as an example of the types of topics that we expect to deliver, please review and provide feedback.
-Run --help  with different levels of the demo CLI to navigate the tree, i.e. sf --help shows the top-level topics and commands, sf project --help shows the subtopics and commands under "project", etc.
+These topics are speculative and are provided as an example of the types of topics that we expect to deliver.
+Please review them and provide feedback.
+Run --help  with different levels of the demo CLI to navigate the tree.
+For example, `sf --help` shows the top-level topics and commands, `sf project --help` shows the subtopics and commands under `project`, and so on.

 ## Commands